kervlimitededition/Arcade-Game-2018/README.md

 ### Instructions
 1. Click on the Start button to start the game.
 2. Click on the Play again button to play the again.
+3. To play the game locally,
+    * click on the Clone or Download button
+    * Save the download files in folder.
+Ex: Desktop
+    * Extract the zip file
+    * click on index.html to open the game and start playing.

 ### How to play the game
 Use